בס״ד

 Today is -

-- - Ad: Sushi Fussion - The BEST Sushi in Town - -
+- - We Endorse: Sushi Fussion - The BEST Sushi in Town - -

-View All Articles >>
+View All Essays >>

 Justice, Justice Shall You Pursue

 Pasuk 16:20: "צֶ֥דֶק צֶ֖דֶק תִּרְדֹּ֑ף לְמַ֤עַן תִּֽחְיֶה֙ וְיָרַשְׁתָּ֣ אֶת־הָאָ֔רֶץ אֲשֶׁר־ה׳ אֱלֹהֶ֖יךָ נֹתֵ֥ן לָֽךְ׃ - Justice, justice shall you pursue, that you may thrive and occupy the land that your G-d Hashem is giving you."
 I believe this pasuk is the answer to how to bring peace to the nation of Israel or any nation in the world.
-The key to this would be the word Justice which for some reason, was mentioned two times.
+The key to this would be the word "Justice" which, for some reason, was mentioned two times.

 For example, imagine this scenario: Two people come to court because they disagree on some issue.
 One is rich, and the other is poor.
 A judge judges the case and announces the verdict.
 Both are free to go since the case is solved.
 So, the condition of the first Justice is met.